radicle-dev/radicle-contracts/docs/how_pool_works.md

 ![](how_pool_works_8.png)

 The solution is to ignore the problem and move the whole current cycle delta.
-Some funds already sent in the current cycle may disappear from one receiver and appear in another, but it's not dangerous, the receivers have no access to funds coming from an unfinished cycle.
+Some funds already sent in the current cycle may disappear from one receiver and appear in another.
+Such behaviour, however, is not of significant importance since the receivers have no access to funds coming from an unfinished cycle.
 The senders aren't strongly affected either, they already sent these funds and they trust the proxy.